-Some of these tactics can be as simple as bundling products together, creating special deals and discounts, or personalizing your email campaigns to appeal to the modern customer, while others can be more complex and require you to leverage behavioral data, build social proof, and optimize the shopping journey for your visitors.
+Some of these tactics can be as simple as bundling products together, creating special deals and discounts, or personalizing your email campaigns to appeal to the modern customer.
+In contrast, others can be more complex and require you to leverage behavioral data, build social proof, and optimize the shopping journey for your visitors.
 So, let’s break down these complex tactics, make them simple, and show you how you can use them to skyrocket your conversion rates.

 Leverage customer data